László Szőgyény-Marich Jr.: Life

 Born in Vienna on 12 November 1841 into an old Hungarian noble family as son of László, a former judex curiae (chief justice) of Hungary.

+Szőgyény completed his secondary education in Székesfehérvár and studied law at the University of Vienna.
+In 1861, he became the deputy notary of Fejér County, and two years later, he was appointed as a law clerk at the Royal Court of Appeal in Pest.

+In 1864, he traveled through Switzerland, France, Spain, and Italy with his friend, Minister of Finance Béni Kállay.
+In 1865, he was appointed as a judge in Fejér County, and in 1867, he received an appointment as chief notary of Fejér County.

-After studies in Vienna, Baron Szőgyény-Marich entered the civil service and was elected to the Hungarian parliament in 1869 where he represented the Deák Party, then the Liberal Party.
+He was elected to the Hungarian parliament in 1869 where he represented the Deák Party, then the Liberal Party.
 In 1883, he left the parliament to enter the Foreign Ministry of Austria-Hungary as Second Section Chief and was later promoted to First Section Chief.
 On 24 December 1890, he was appointed to serve as Minister besides the King of Hungary and was made a member of the Upper House.

 On 24 October 1892, Emperor Franz Joseph I appointed him ambassador to Germany and he presented his credentials to the Kaiser at Berlin on 12 November.
 He would hold on to this position for twenty-two years, an extraordinarily long tenure even by the standards of the time.
-He owed his position due to his close connections, in particular Franz Joseph's protection – he had been a close confidant and friend of Crown Prince Rudolf and dealt with the latter's papers following the Mayerling incident –, and not even Count Lexa von Aehrenthal could have him replaced.
+He owed his position due to his close connections, in particular Franz Joseph's protection – he had been a close confidant and friend of Crown Prince Rudolf and dealt with the latter's papers following the Mayerling incident – and not even Count Lexa von Aehrenthal could have him replaced.

 Considered shrewd and calculating but also unimaginative, he was a personal friend of the Kaiser and the most senior Habsburg ambassador.
 On 17 April 1910, he was elevated to the rank of a Count.

 In the summer of 1914, he was still Ambassador at Berlin despite his advanced age and being partly deaf.
 In order to bypass him, Foreign Minister Count von Berchtold dispatched his chef de cabinet Count von Hoyos on 4 July as a special envoy to Berlin to request support from the Kaiser for the Austro-Hungarian plans for action against Serbia.
 Count von Hoyos arrived the following day from Vienna and reviewed the documents with Count Szőgyény-Marich before the latter met with the Kaiser at Potsdam for lunch.
 In the evening he cabled Count von Berchtold that he had received "full German backing" in any action that Vienna decided to take, even if "serious European complications" resulted, requesting only that it would be done speedily.

 Nevertheless it was indeed Szőgyény-Marich who delivered the historically important letter from the Austro-Hungarian Emperor Franz Joseph (dated 2.July) to the German counterpart, Wilhelm II at 5.July.